MXHJohn314/ComfyThumbs-Ergonomic-Keyboard/readme.md

 ## Comfy Thumbs is an Ergonomic keyboard that is:

 - Split
-- TKL (90 keys total OR 76 keys after if you remove the break-away Function-key row)
+- TKL (90 keys total OR 76 keys if you remove the break-away Function-key row)
 - Wifi-compatible (charges each half independently with USB-C)
 - Ortholinear (Grid-style arrangement for the alpha keys)
 - Coming soon: RGB